seanbao/mnemonas/docs/configuration.en.md

 The Ubuntu/systemd installer writes `/etc/mnemonas/config.toml` and points the systemd unit to it with `--config`.

+Config files can contain sensitive values such as `auth.jwt_secret`, WebDAV passwords, and alert webhook headers.
+MnemoNAS saves config files with `0600` permissions and tightens existing config files when they are loaded.

 ## Validate Configuration

 After editing config: